 This can be seen by comparing the actual width of a sash at its loose ends, to how narrow it (sometimes) appears to be around the waist:

-It is estimated that the typical sash was cut to be approximately six inches (~6") wide, with half an inch (0.5") turned over as hem allowance on all edges.
+It is estimated that the typical sash was a cut of fabric approximately six inches (~6") wide, with half an inch (½") turned over as hem allowance on all edges.

 Scotty's sash objectively appears to be slightly wider and longer than the standard, and was perhaps a seven inch (7") cut.
 This may have been done to compensate stylistically if James Doohan had a larger waist size than the other actors.